Update corona 28 april 2021

-Crescendo CVO starts in ‘code red’ again on 19 April.
-The corona measures at the CVO will not change.
-Classes will continue in the same way as in the weeks before the 'Easter break' and the Easter holidays.
+On 19 April Crescendo CVO starts again in code red.
+The corona measures at the CVO do not change.
+We will remain in code red until further notice.
+Classes will continue in the same way for the 'Easter break' and the Easter holidays.

 Crescendo CVO will follow up on the corona update day by day.
 Stay informed via this website.